Programs, Certifications & Job Growth in the State

 Medical assisting jobs in North Dakota are on the rise.
 According to Projections Central, medical assistants can expect employment growth of 23.2 percent in the state from 2012 to 2022, with 20 new openings each year.
 Medical assistants are in demand in virtually every corner of the healthcare industry, but are most commonly found in offices of physicians, where they work directly with patients.
 Most medical assistants choose to specialize in either "front office," which means more administrative tasks, or "back office," which focuses more on direct patient contact.
 Read on to learn more about medical assistant training, education and certification requirements in North Dakota.

-Medical Assistant Schools & Salaries in North Dakota Programs, Certifications & Job Growth in the State
+Top Medical Assistant Schools & Salaries In North Dakota

 Working in medical assisting is a great way to help others and get your foot in the door of the health care industry.
 With a degree or certificate in the field, you’ll work directly with patient by assisting with exams and administering medications.
 But before you choose a medical assisting program, it's a good idea to do some research because all programs are not the same.
 We’ve done some research for you, taking a look at factors like availability of career and counseling services, program duration, class sizes and tuition rates.
 Check out the top school with a medical assisting program for 2017 below.